 Embedded iPaaS vs Unified API: The B2B SaaS Buyer Decision Playbook

-A highly technical buyer decision playbook comparing embedded iPaaS and Unified API architectures for B2B SaaS, including frameworks for build vs. buy.
+A technical buyer decision playbook comparing embedded iPaaS and Unified API for B2B SaaS, with accounting-specific TCO analysis, comparison tables, and scale thresholds.

 If you are a Senior PM or Engineering Lead evaluating how to stop building integrations by hand, you need to create a buyer decision playbook to determine your architectural path forward.
 The short answer is this: an embedded iPaaS gives your end-users a visual canvas to build custom workflows, while a Unified API gives your engineers one programmatic schema to read and write data across an entire software category.